r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

 - External software is (mainly) kept up-to-date -- see above.
     This includes using Java 21 and cmake, currently 3.28.1.
     OpenMPI is installed for Rmpi, bigGP and pbdMPI, currently 5.0.1.
-- 'R' is not on the path -- checking is by 'Rdev'.
 - Package INLA is installed -- requires a binary install on Macs.

 Packages with non-default installs: